RinkiyaKeDad/game-time/README.md

 ### Special Thanks

 A huge thanks to rawg.io for provind this free and amazing api with such a large collection of games.
 Do check them out.
+Thanks to Jeremy Bishop for providing the background image.
+Check him out at: https://www.vsual.co/shop/jeremy-bishop